ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-structure-ballerina-code.md

 # This generates 'sample.jar'
 ```

-You can use the following command to run the `main()` function or services in a generated `.balx` file:
+You can use the following command to run the `main()` function or services in a generated `.jar` file:
 ```bash
 $ ballerina run sample.jar
 ```